-Inhaled corticosteroids (ICS) are the preferred long-term control medication in the treatment of preschool children with recurrent wheeze.
+KEYWORDS: Exhaled nitric oxide, infant, lung function, montelukast, treatment, wheeze nhaled corticosteroids (ICS) are the preferred long-term control medication in the treatment of pre-school children with recurrent wheeze.
 Leukotriene-receptor antagonists (LTRA) have been proposed as an alternative therapy for all age groups [1, 2].
-The LTRA, montelukast, has been claimed to achieve improvements in asthma control outcomes [3-5], in lung function and airway responsiveness (AR) [3, 6, 7] and in the exhaled nitric oxide level (FENO) [8] when used as monotherapy in children as young as 2 years of age.
-Although many trials have demonstrated that montelukast is beneficial and well tolerated in older children, few trials have been conducted in infants and very young children with wheeze.
-Treatment with montelukast is known to be a safe therapeutic option for infants with asthmatic symptoms [9, 10] but in only one study has montelukast revealed any positive effect on lung function, airway inflammation and asthma control.
+The LTRA montelukast has been claimed to achieve improvements in asthma control outcomes [3-5], lung function, airway responsiveness [3, 6, 7] and exhaled nitric oxide fraction (FeNO) [8] when used as monotherapy in children as young as 2 yrs of age.
+Although many trials have demonstrated that montelukast is beneficial and well tolerated in older children. few trials have been conducted in infants and very young children with wheeze.
+Treatment with montelukast is known to be a safe therapeutic option for infants with asthmatic symptoms [9, 10], but in only one study has montelukast revealed any positive effect on lung function, airway inflammation and asthma control.
 That study was conducted in a small, selected subgroup of wheezy infants [11].

-The use of episodic and multiple-trigger wheezing phenotypes based on symptom-pattern has been recommended in preschool wheezing disorders[12].
-Children with episodic (viral) wheeze are not incapacitated between episodes whereas children with multiple-trigger phenotype are symptomatic also between discrete exacerbations.
-The present study was designed to evaluate the efficacy of montelukast on numbers of symptom-free days in very young, recurrently wheeze children.
-The secondary aim was to evaluate the effect of montelukast on lung function, AR, FENO and use of rescue medication.
+The use of episodic and multiple-trigger wheezing phenotypes based on symptom-pattern has been recommended in pre-school wheezing disorders [12].
+Children with episodic (viral) wheeze are not incapacitated between episodes whereas children with a multiple-trigger phenotype are also symptomatic between discrete exacerbations.
+The present study was designed to evaluate the efficacy of montelukast on numbers of symptom-free days in very young, recurrently wheezy children.
+The secondary aim was to evaluate the effect of montelukast on lung function, airway responsiveness, FeNO and use of rescue medication.
 The hypothesis being tested was that montelukast would represent an effective treatment in these patients.